Phase 5: Securing Your Cloud Applications

 How to Use This Section

-- Practice with hands-on labs - Each section includes practical exercises
+- Practice with real scenarios - Each topic includes hands-on exercises with your actual application

 Prerequisites